chen-keinan/go-command-eval/README.md

 # go-exec-eval

-Go Simple config is an open source which help to execute shell command and evaluate it results in a flexible ways
+Go-exec-eval is an open source which help to execute shell command and evaluate it results in a flexible ways

 * [Installation](#installation)
 * [Usage](#usage)